Jeffchiucp/ExplodingPlatForm/README.md

 * [Week 6](#week-6)

 #### Game Design
-This is platform jumping game for one superhero who is going through Epic explosion, and facing challenges and Rewards as he explores the tower.
+This is platform jumping game for one superhero who is going through (flesh out the detail -- put this picture ) Epic explosion, and facing challenges and Rewards as he explores the tower.